FudanNLP/fnlp/README.md

 FNLP is developed for Chinese natural language processing (NLP), which also includes some machine learning algorithms and [DataSet data sets] to achieve the NLP tasks.
 FudanNLP is distributed under LGPL3.0.

-If you're new to FNLP, check out the [Quick Start (使用说明)](http://xpqiu.github.io/fnlp/) page, or [Java-docs](https://fudannlp.googlecode.com/svn/FudanNLP-1.5-API/java-docs/index.html).
+If you're new to FNLP, check out the [Quick Start (使用说明)](https://github.com/FudanNLP/fnlp/wiki) page.

 原FudanNLP项目地址：http://code.google.com/p/fudannlp